jcsambangi/bme590final/README.md

 2) If a time stamp from a new set of data is older than the newest time stamp stored, it won't store the new data.
 The database stores data chronologically.

 ## Additional Info
-A video demo of the data management tool can be found on Claire Niederriter's Drop Box, called 'FinalProject_HIE.MOV'.
+A video demo of the data management tool can be found on Claire Niederriter's Drop Box on Sakai, called 'FinalProject_HIE.MOV'.